dominikdorfstetter/suspicious-discordjs-bot/README.md

 ## Setup

-After checking out the repository make sure to call *npm install* to pull all external libraries.
+After cloning the repository make sure to call *npm install* to pull all external libraries.
 Please create a **.env** file in your projects root directory and add the following with your bot token provided by discord:

 ```shell